Your No.1 Choice For Parish Noticeboards in Christchurch

 Parish Notice Board Installation In Christchurch, Dorset

-Christchurch ( KRYESS-church; Māori: Ōtautahi) is the largest city in the South Island of New Zealand and the chair of the Canterbury Region.
-Christchurch lies on the South Island’s east coast, just north of Banks Peninsula upon Pegasus Bay.
-The Avon River / Ōtākaro flows through the centre of the city, with an urban park located along its banks.
-The city’s territorial authority population is 392,100 people, and includes a number of smaller urban areas as skillfully as rural areas.
-The population of the urban area is 380,600 people.
-Christchurch is the second-largest city by urban area population in New Zealand, after Auckland.
-Christchurch is the major urban area of an emerging sub-region known informally as Greater Christchurch.
-Notable smaller urban areas within this sub-region count up Rangiora and Kaiapoi in Waimakariri District, north of the Waimakariri River, and Rolleston and Lincoln in Selwyn District to the south.
+Christchurch (; Māori: Ōtautahi) is the largest city in the South Island of New Zealand and the seat of the Canterbury Region.
+Christchurch lies upon the South Island’s east coast, just north of Banks Peninsula upon Pegasus Bay.
+The Avon River / Ōtākaro flows through the centre of the city, with an urban park along its banks.
+The city’s territorial authority population is 389,300 people, and includes a number of smaller urban areas as with ease as rural areas.
+The population of the urban Place is 377,900 people.
+Christchurch is the second-largest city by urban Place population in New Zealand, after Auckland.
+It is the major urban Place of an emerging sub-region known as Greater Christchurch.
+Notable smaller urban areas within this sub-region tally Rangiora and Kaiapoi in Waimakariri District, north of the Waimakariri River, and Rolleston and Lincoln in Selwyn District to the south.

 The first inhabitants migrated to the area sometime together with 1000 and 1250 AD.
 They hunted moa, which led to the birds’ extinction by 1450, and destroyed much of the mataī and tōtara forest.
 The first iwi to see eye to eye the Place that would vanguard become known as Christchurch were the Waitaha, who migrated to the area in the 16th century.
 They were followed future by the Kāti Māmoe, who conquered the Waitaha.
 In the 16th and 17th centuries, the Ngāi Tahu migrated to the area and subjugated the Kāti Māmoe.
 Over grow old Ngāi Tahu would produce a large pā based approaching Kaiapoi, which was a major middle for the trade of pounamu.Source